mangodairy/mytest/_Kubernetes/KubernetesPart3.md

 ```
 This is how the CoreDNS is implemented on a cluster,

-* Two pods are running to service this.
+* Two pods are running to serve dns requests.
 * It is controlled by a deployment named "coredns".
 * It is made available to the cluster through the service named "kube-dns".